markeyser/Deployment-of-ML-Models/11-MLMP-Feature-Selection.md

 What do I mean by redundancy?
 What often we find variables that are constant, these are variables that take one and only one value, the same value for all the observations,

-we also find quasi constant variables.

-This is variables that take the same value for the great majority of the observations except for a tiny

-proportion these variables tend to be quite useless to make predictions.
+We also find quasi-constant variables.
+This is variables that take the same value for the great majority of the observations except for a tiny proportion.
+These variables tend to be quite useless to make predictions.
 So we may as well get rid of them.

 We also find duplications.

-This is two variables potentially even with different names but that otherwise identical in all of their
+This is two variables potentially even with different names but that otherwise identical in all of their values.

-values.

-And finally we also find correlation and correlated parables tend to provide the same information about

-the target that we want to predict.

-So there is no need to use the two variables if they're correlated including one of them already adds

-most of the value that can be extracted.
+And finally we also find correlation and correlated parables tend to provide the same information about the target that we want to predict.
+So there is no need to use the two variables if they're correlated including one of them already adds most of the value that can be extracted.

+## Feature Selection Methdos

+- Embeded

 There are several ways in which we can select features.